pascal2802/pascal2802.github.io/_sources/auto_examples/plot_calibration_chaboche_model.rst

 .. _sphx_glr_auto_examples_plot_calibration_chaboche_model.py:

-Calibrate Chaboche model using ABCCalibration Class
+Calibrate Chaboche model using ABCalibration Class
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-18

-This example aims to illustrate the use of the ABCCalibration class with the Chaboche model We recall that the Chaboche model is the following :
+This example aims to illustrate the use of the ABCalibration class with the Chaboche model We recall that the Chaboche model is the following :

 .. math::